Hifiman Ananda Unveiled

 The Magnetic Veils are the defining accessory of the Unveiled lineup.
 They attach magnetically to the outer face of each earcup, covering the exposed driver when you want to protect it from dust, pet hair, or curious fingers.
 The veils on the Ananda Unveiled use a lighter, more open mesh compared to the versions found on higher-end Unveiled models — a cost-appropriate choice at $549 that still gets the job done.
 Two views of the veil panels show their design and construction:

-Unveiled Technology and the Neo Supernano Driver
+Unveiled technology and the Neo Supernano driver

-Fit and Comfort
+Fit and comfort

-Sound Impressions
+Sound impressions

 All listening impressions were formed using the JDS Labs Element IV and Topping DX5 II, with no EQ applied.
-The Ananda Unveiled was used throughout the three-month review period and was the headphone most commented on by visitors.

 Bass

-The Ananda Unveiled’s bass is clean, controlled, and linearly extended — characteristic planar performance at this price tier, and consistent with what the HE600 and Edition XV deliver in their own ways.
-The bass does not call attention to itself, which is precisely the point — it simply gives you the full picture of what is in the recording without bloom or mid-bass warmth colouring the presentation.
 On “Angel” by Massive Attack, the deep synth bass layers carry real weight and texture, extending cleanly into the sub-bass without losing the definition or decay that separates good planar bass from the muddier low end of dynamic drivers at this price.

 Midrange

 The midrange is open and well-proportioned, with good body and vocal presence.
 The Unveiled design’s acoustic benefits are perhaps most audible here in what is absent: there is less of the slight veiling or congestion that can creep into headphones where the grille reflects sound back onto the driver.
-Voices are rendered with natural clarity and no sense of artificial distance.
+Voices come through with natural clarity and no sense of artificial distance.
 On “Hunter” by Björk, the close-mic vocal sits with convincing presence in the centre image while the layered production elements around it are clearly separated — the kind of spatial midrange organisation that this headphone does particularly well.

 Treble

-The treble is the Ananda Unveiled’s strongest suit and the area where it most clearly differentiates itself from the other three Hifiman headphones in this group.
+The treble is the Ananda Unveiled’s strongest suit and where it most clearly separates itself from the other three Hifiman headphones in this group.
 The Unveiled technology’s removal of grille-induced reflections produces a treble that is notably cleaner and more extended than a conventional grille design would achieve — there is more air and detail retrieval, a more precise sense of cymbal decay and transient attack, but without the edge or harshness that sometimes accompanies elevated high-frequency energy.
 On “Tamacun” by Rodrigo y Gabriela, the guitar string attack and fretboard percussion come through with exceptional clarity and presence, each strike distinct and well-placed — this is the headphone in this group for acoustic and instrumental music.
 The treble is more forgiving than the HE600 while being more extended and detailed than the Edition XV, sitting in a natural middle position that suits a very wide range of music.

-Soundstage and Imaging
+Soundstage and imaging

 Comparisons